wikimedia/analytics-wikimetrics/README.md

 $ sudo pip install -e .
 ````

-Now you need to set up your mysql databases.
-You just need empty databases because sqlalchemy will create the tables it needs:
+Now you need to set up your MySQL databases.
+You just need empty databases because SQLAlchemy will create the tables it needs:

 ````
 $ sudo mysql -p < scripts/00_create_wikimetrics_db